UdiAzulay/DgusDude/readme.md

 it seems that my version of DWIN OS is NoAck (does not response 0x4F4B for 0x83 commands) so for me, DWIN uploader natural tool fail with timeout error

-**tested only on T5UID device (the only device I own), other devices implemented based on <a target="_blank" href="http://www.dwin.com.cn/service/en/file/id/13">DWIN website documentation</a> but never tested. in any case, USE ON YOUR OWN RISK!!!

 This project also contains small script that allows you to upload DWIN_SET folder without SD card  (for supported devices) and an Example DWIN project that shows local PC CPU and MEM usage to connected DGUS device
 	(see <a href="Examples">Examples</a> directory for more help and samples)

+**tested only on T5UID device (the only device I own), other devices implemented based on <a target="_blank" href="http://www.dwin.com.cn/service/en/file/id/13">DWIN documentation</a> but never tested. in any case, USE ON YOUR OWN RISK!!!

 Direct upload from PowerShell
 <pre>.Examples/DgusDevice.ps1 -Path "DWIN_SET/*.*"</pre>